 Easy Conversion: File conversion between different formats is no longer troublesome.
 Online PDF tools like iLovePDF and SmallPDF are good assistants in dealing with relevant issues.
 Desktop PDF tools, such as Nitro PDF, SwifDoo PDF, or Wondershare PDFelement, are professional PDF management software.
 Converting from images to PDFs, or from MS Word to PDFs, is just a matter of several seconds.
 In a couple of clicks, your files will be ideally exported to PDF.

 File Size Optimization: Honestly, PDF serves as the most favorable format for file archiving.
 For almost every business, keeping track of an order or payment process is an essential part of daily work.
 A pile of files needed for archiving may eventually result in insufficient disk space.
 PDF, unlike other file formats, can be compressed into smaller sizes without compromising the file quality.

-Customization: PDFs have long been a love-hate creation since making changes on them can be challenging sometimes.
-However, with professional PDF tools, customization problems can be well work out.
+Customization: PDFs have long been a love-hate creation since making changes to them can be challenging sometimes.
+However, with professional PDF tools, customization problems can be well worked out.
 Trimming margins, applying e-signatures, adding annotations, and applying watermarks to the PDF are made into reality.